Distributed cryptographic currencies

 Stop-losses are extremely expensive and can quickly decrease your budget to a fraction of the original one.
 For example, 3 stop-losses of 20% will bring your budget down to 50% from the original one; it's presumed that margin / leveraged trading isn't used.

 Do you need stop-losses?
 If you were to do margin / leveraged trading, the stop-losses would be automatic.
 If you trade on short time frames, you need them; without them, you would periodically end up unable to trade for a long time, and unable to sell (for a profit) because the sell price would be well below the buy price.

-To minimize the probability of losing your entire budget in stop-losses, you have to split your budget in several parts and only risk a single part in a trade, at any given time.
+To decrease the probability of losing your entire budget in stop-losses, you have to split your budget in several parts and only risk a single part in a trade, at any given time.
 For example, split your trading budget in 3 parts.
 If you have a 20% stop-loss (because the volatility is high) and you use no margin / leveraged, after 12 consecutive stop-losses (equally distributed among the budget parts) your budget becomes 40% of the original.
 The more careful you choose when to trade, the smaller is the probability for a stop-loss to occur.